October 21, 2021

 June 23, 2021

-On Wednesday, June 23, 2021, from 9:00 to 11:00 am Eastern, join the National Academy of Public Administration and Grant Thornton for a Grants Management Symposium on the American Rescue Plan.
+On Wednesday, June 23, the National Academy of Public Administration and Grant Thornton hosted a Grants Management Symposium on the implementation of American Rescue Plan grants.

 March 18, 2021